 His routine had been pretty consistent prior to 6 months but it was somewhere between then and 7 months things started to change.
-You can read more about it in my post about his 7 month old schedule and routine.

 The main thing was that he went down to two naps.
 The transition was not an easy one for him, and therefore not for us either.